gnamdng/Data-Portfolio/ETL Pipeline Project/README.md

-This file contains projects on creating ETL Pipeline using Google Cloud (Data Fusion), BigQuery and Airflow.
+This folder contains all files used for creating an ETL Pipeline using Google Cloud (Data Fusion), BigQuery and Airflow.